sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-video-calling.md

 ## Setting Up a Video Call

 Just like audio calls, video calls are placed through the `CallClient` and events are received using the `CallClientListener`.
 The call client is owned by the SinchClient and accessed using `sinchClient.getCallClient()`.
-Calling is not enabled by default.
 For a more general introduction to calling with the SinchClient, see [here](doc:voice-android-cloud-calling).

 ## Showing the Video Streams